-In addition to a total judgment, a partial judgment is available, when a party brings multiple claims, and one of them is ripe for decision.
+A partial judgment is available, when a party brings multiple claims, and one of them is ripe for decision.
 A partial judgment is a final judgment and appealable independently.
-Another type of judgment is an interlocutory judgment, as opposed to a final judgment.
+Another type of judgment is an interlocutory judgment.
 It is available when an independent defence or any other interlocutory dispute is ripe for decision.
 An interlocutory judgment is also available with regard to liability issues, when liability and quantum issues are disputed, and the court considers that the liability issue should be firstly determined, separately from the quantum issue.
 An interlocutory judgment is not a final judgment, and therefore not appealable independently.
 Partial and interlocutory judgments are not frequently used.